 Using OneDrive: Should Office 365 users be “forced” to do so?

 We will not let the suspense last too long: the answer is, of course, No. In each organization, you will find (generally very few) users enthusiastic about using OneDrive, the Cloud, the Office 365 advanced collaboration features (the techies) and (most often, large numbers of) reluctant users (the technophobes), not to mention all those being suspicious of the Cloud in general.

 The usual answer to engage your Office 365 users adopting OneDrive is to spend significant budgets on change management.
 The problem?
 Results often very poor.
-No matter how many training courses your organization will offer, how much you will emphasizes and showcase the OneDrive early adopters or kindly suggest to the most reluctant that they should try harder, when confronted with users determined to stick to their old habits, it will be difficult to find really effective answers among the classic methods of change management.
+No matter how many training courses your organization will offer, how much you will emphasizes and showcase the OneDrive early adopters or kindly suggest to the most reluctant that they should try harder, when confronted with users determined to stick to their old habits, it will be difficult to find really effective answers to OneDrive adoption issues among the classic methods of change management.
 Therefore, the risk is to see your Office 365 project being stalled for an indefinite period of time at stage number 1: Adoption of OneDrive.

 So, what should you do?
 Forget about OneDrive adoption and give up on the idea of boosting the usage of OneDrive in your company?
 Let things happen?
 Waiting for time to pass?
 Well this time again the answer is No!

 Changing everything, without changing anything: the good strategy to boost OneDrive adoption

 What if the easiest thing to do, in order to favor OneDrive adoption, was not to change anything, making your users’ habits a strength?

 Let’s take the example of large email attachments discussed in a previous post.
 Despite all your efforts, your Outlook users continue to attach large documents to their emails rather than emailing OneDrive links?
 Take note of this and consider an “out of the box” solution.
 Which one?
 Rely on software that capitalizes on these undefeatable practices.